Here’s what Wikipedia has to say about Boquete:

 I figure 5 ½ to 6 hours Panama City to David, and another 35-40 minutes from David to Boquete.
 (Hint: A Panamanian would never be so anal about driving time!)

 Getting out of Panama City will be your only major challenge.
 Your goal is to drive THROUGH the city without getting lost.
 Before leaving the airport get detailed directions.
 Driving in Panama City is horrendous (that from an ex-New Yorker, ex-Californian!) and it is easy to go in circles.
 It’s really worth it to hire a taxi just to show you the way.
 There is always construction going on all over Panama City which just makes things worse.
 Frankly, I’d spend some time seeing Panama City, using Uber, taxis, or the new Metro [35 cents a ride!
 Such a deal!] to get around.
 There is a Hop On Hop Off bus in Panama City that is a convenient way to tour the city.

 Rental cars are also available at the airport in David, if you choose to fly to David.
 Given the state of construction in Panama City that would be my recommendation.

 Good maps are essential but hard to find in local bookstores.
 The National Geographic Panama map map is well-worth it and if you’re thinking about moving to Panama or just visiting it is a good investment.
-The other good map, more just a good map without all the facts, is International Travel Maps: PANAMA.
-The scale of this map makes it easy to read and to use.

 It’s a $35 cab ride from David airport to Boquete (again, arrange fare first), or just rent a car.
 All of the major car companies now have outlets at the David airport.